networkcode-rd/wireshark/README.md

 🛠️ TCP Profile for Wireshark – Optimized for Network & Security Engineers Welcome to the TCP Profile for Wireshark – a customized Wireshark configuration that makes TCP packet analysis cleaner, faster, and more insightful for network and security professionals.

-🔍 What is This?
-This repository contains a Wireshark profile tailored for TCP packet analysis, designed to:

-Highlight key TCP flags and fields.

-Improve readability of TCP sessions.

-Speed up troubleshooting by pre-configuring display filters, coloring rules, and column setups.

 📥 How to Use
 Download or Clone this repository.